Everything you need to know about YouTube's short-form video feature.

 Ideas for promoting your music on Shorts:

-Don’t worry fam, we’ll follow up with a deep dive into Youtube Shorts as it becomes available to more countries around the world.
+Don’t worry fam, we’ll follow up with a deep dive into Youtube Shorts to give you more in-depth tips on making the most of the feature to grow your channel and fanbase.

 Want more ideas for getting your music out there?
-Check out our guide to promoting your music on a budget.
+Check out our guide "Top Five Tips on Promoting Your Music".